mikepqr/mike.place/content/post/memoization/memoization.md

 ## Memoization by hand: using `global`

-You can avoid the hacky mutation of default parameters, and the Java-like over-engineered object, by simply using `global`. `global`s gets a bad rap, but if they're [good enough for Peter Norvig](http://nbviewer.ipython.org/url/norvig.com/ipython/Probability.ipynb), they're good enough for me:
+You can avoid the hacky mutation of default parameters, and the Java-like over-engineered object, by simply using `global`. `global` gets a bad rap, but if it's [good enough for Peter Norvig](http://nbviewer.ipython.org/url/norvig.com/ipython/Probability.ipynb), they're good enough for me: